hydraulic-institute/edb/source/06_section-VI/03_combined.md

 Where:

-- <units us = "a = 7.75e^-4^ + 0.0018" metric = "(need conversion)"/>
+- a = 7.75e<sup>-4</sup> + 0.0018
-- <units us = "b = 0.06" metric = "(need conversion)"/>
+- b = 0.06
-- <units us = "c = Δh_static_ - 380" metric = "(need conversion)"/>
+- c = Δh<sub>static</sub> - 380

-If, for example, the tank level rises <units us = "10 additional feet, the static head would increase to 275 feet.
-Solving the above equation, we determine that the new flow rate into the tank would be 190.6 GPM." metric = "3.048 additional meters, the static head would increase to 83.82 m.
-Solving the above equation, we determine that the new flow rate into the tank would be 0.0120 m3/s."/>
+If, for example, the tank level rises 10 additional feet, the static head would increase to 275 feet.
+Solving the above equation, we determine that the new flow rate into the tank would be 190.6 GPM.

 Other cases (e.g. pipe or fitting resistances, pump speed, etc.) would require some corresponding factors to be left as variables in the equations so they can be changed.
 But the methodology would remain the same.